gbv/paia/paia.md

 ## Access tokens and scopes

 All PAIA methods, with [login](#login) from PAIA auth as only exception, require an **access token** as special request parameter.
+The access token is a so called bearer token as described in RFC 6750.
 The access token can be send either as URL query parameter or in a HTTP header.
 For instance the following requests both get information about patron `123` with access token `vF9dft4qmT`:

     curl -H "Authorization: Bearer vF9dft4qmT" https://example.org/core/patron/123